chpc-uofu/OOD-apps-v3/rstudio_server_app/README.md

 ![GitHub Release](https://img.shields.io/github/release/osc/bc_osc_rstudio_server.svg)
 [![GitHub License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

-An interactive app designed for OSC OnDemand that launches an RStudio Server within an Owens batch job.
+An interactive app designed for OSC OnDemand that launches an RStudio Server.

-Modifications made for CHPC's notchpeak-shared partition.
+CHPC's modifications include:

+- support for both locally installed and containerized R and RStudio Server.

+- three containers are supported, two from Rocker (Basic, Geospatial) and one from Bioconductor.
+The Geospatial and Bioconductor have system installed libraries for respective fields (e.g. GDAL in Geospatial) to enable easier R library installation by the users.

+Changes:

+Feb22

+- allows for use of RStudio Server 1.4 and newer which is using additional csrf token for authentication, based on [Harvard FAS](https://github.com/fasrc/fas-ondemand-rstudio) and [NMSU](https://gitlab.com/nmsu_hpc/ood_bc_rstudio).
+- adding sqlite database as RS 1.4 requires it.
+- update to the latest Rocker and Bioconductor containers.

+Mar20

-As of Mar20 we are using Docker containers from rocker and bioconductor:
+We are using Docker containers from rocker and bioconductor:
 - base R image, based on [https://hub.docker.com/r/rocker/rstudio](https://hub.docker.com/r/rocker/rstudio)
 - geospatial R image, based on [https://hub.docker.com/r/rocker/geospatial](https://hub.docker.com/r/rocker/geospatial) - this has installed gdal and rgdal, among other things.
 - bioinfomatics R image, based on [https://hub.docker.com/r/bioconductor/bioconductor_docker](https://hub.docker.com/r/bioconductor/bioconductor_docker) - this has installed most if not all bioconductor system dependencies, like hdf5, udunits, gdal, ...
 Therefore user based R library installations should work as these system based dependencies are present.